transducer/zenroom-cljs-demo/blogpost.md

   (swap! db assoc :results []))
 ```

-Now we can add a Bulma column for adding the Zencode
+Now we can add a Bulma column for a Zencode input textarea:

 ```clojure
 (defn zencode-column []